 Passeig de Gràcia train station is not particularly well-serviced if you are a wheelchair user.
 The station is located underground and there are no lifts to take you from the street down in to the station.

-There is also no disabled toilet at Passeig de Gràcia train station.
+There is also no toilet for people with a disability at Passeig de Gràcia train station.

-For details and advice on disabled services on the trains and buying train tickets as a disabled traveller, see our page on disabled services at Sants station.
+For details and advice on services for people with a disability on the trains and buying train tickets as a traveller with a disability, see our page on services for people with a disability at Sants station.
 The information here is about a different station, however, the advice in relation to buying train tickets is still relevant at Passeig de Gràcia station.

 You will find two public telephones located in Passeig de Gràcia station.
 They are dotted around the walls of the small main station building.